Bedtime Story (Madonna song)

 "Bedtime Story" is a song by American singer Madonna from her sixth studio album, Bedtime Stories (1994).
-In Australia and most European countries, it was released as the third single from the album on February 13, 1995, whereas in the United States, the release date was two months later, on April 11.
+In Australia and most European countries, it was released as the third single from the album on February 13, 1995, whereas in the United States, the release date was two months later, on April 13.
 The song was written by Icelandic singer Björk, and British producers Nellee Hooper and Marius De Vries.
 Madonna was a fan of Björk's Debut album and, through Hooper, got in contact with her and asked her to collaborate on a song.
 Not being a big fan of Madonna's work, Björk was initially reluctant at the idea, but eventually accepted.
 She based the lyrics on ideas and concepts she had always wanted to hear Madonna say, and recorded a demo alongside Hooper.
 Originally titled "Let's Get Unconscious", the demo was re-worked and produced by Madonna and Hooper, who also changed its name to "Bedtime Story".

-Unlike the rest of the parent album, which leans towards Adult contemporary, "Bedtime Story" is an electronic song with ambient, dance, acid house and new-age tones.
+Unlike the rest of the parent album, which leans towards adult contemporary music, "Bedtime Story" is an electronic song with ambient, dance, acid house and new-age tones.
 Its lyrics talk about the joys of unconsciousness.
 Official remixes were commissioned by British duo Orbital, and American DJ Junior Vasquez.
 Critics reacted positively towards "Bedtime Story", praising its sound and deeming it a highlight from the album.
-In retrospective reviews, it has been referred to as one of Madonna's most underrated singles, and the one that foreshadowed her move towards electronic music in her posterior work.
+In retrospective reviews, it has been referred to as one of Madonna's most underrated singles, and the one that foreshadowed her move towards electronic music in her subsequent work.